Body Lift vs Suspension Lift: What are the Differences?

 1. Suspension Kits

-A suspension lift increases the distance between the frame of the car and the ground.
+A suspension lift increases the distance between the ground car and the frame of the car.
 This type of lifting is achieved by replacing the shock absorbers and other components of the suspension.

 These kits generally improve both ground clearance and articulation of the vehicle.
 Suspension lift kits provide greater distance between the basic steering components.